JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

 The above operations did not work because when you use `:` as row selector the
-`:B` column is updated in-place, and it only supports storing of strings.
+`:B` column is updated in-place, and it only supports storing strings.

 On the other hand the following works: